persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 The label number of calls by iteration is updated according to the given value of the block size.
-The algorithm build two input samples with a size equal to the block size value and combined these samples to build nbInputs other samples (nbInputs is the number of input variables).
+The algorithm generates two input samples with a size equal to the block size value and combined these samples to build nbInputs other samples (nbInputs is the number of input variables).